 SC: The notion that Time is an illusion, that there is no Before, Now, or Future is a bizarre view to hold from the view of classical physics.
 The flow or arrow of Time marches forward according to the second law of thermodynamics, which says that entropy always increases or stays the same, but never decreases.
 When wine is spilled, it can’t flow back up into the goblet, and when that glass is broken, their pieces can’t shatter back together.
 How does your theory explain this?

 JB: You can shuffle cards of the suit Hearts for example and then arrange them in order using the images on the cards.
 That owes nothing to a flowing time.
 Similarly, you can imagine snapshots taken of the events you mention, shuffle them, and give them to someone else.
 They too will arrange them in order.
 All the information needed for the ordering is in the individual snapshots.
 Laws like Newton’s tell you why one snapshot in the series follows another (going either way).
 The content of the laws can be reformulated in such a way that time is redundant in this process.
 Of course, the great mystery is why consciousness shows us anything, including things in motion.
 The resolution of that conundrum is perhaps impossible.
 However, the information consciousness uses is snapshot-like.
 In fact, some people with neurological problems do see the world as a succession of snapshots.
 Perhaps they are closer to the raw truth than ‘normal people’ like you and me.

 In fact, most people assume that increase of entropy is what determines a direction of time.
 They do not supply an independent criterion by means of which one could say that entropy always increases with time.

-A: I find it a bit ad hoc and unpersuasive.
-In addition, it seems to me designed to solve a single problem.
+JB: I find it a bit ad hoc and unpersuasive.
+In addition, it seems to be designed to solve a single problem.
 Good ideas in physics always lead on to new insights and discoveries.
-I don't see the potential for that in George's idea.
+I don’t see the potential for that in George’s idea.
 Of course, he has made many important contributions to relativity and cosmology.